Woman Smiling

 • The Food Project (Lincoln, MA):

-$25,000 for its three Youth Development Programs, through which participants gain basic job skills, sophistication about healthy eating choices and food systems, contribute to local communities, and learn communication, teamwork and life skills.
+$60,000 over two years for its Youth Development Programs, through which participants gain basic job skills, sophistication about healthy eating choices and food systems, contribute to local communities, and learn communication, teamwork and life skills.

 visit The Food Project website